wandersofb/wandersofb/README.md

 - 🌱 I’m currently learning みなさんの日本語, CUDF, HIP
 - 📫 How to reach me: wandersofb3@gmail.com
 - ⚡ Fun fact: I don’t get why people are so obsessed with Hunter x Hunter and One Piece.
 Like… are the plots even funny?
-- 🎉 My Top Five：AOT, Death Note, Dungeon Meshi, Bakemonogatari, JoJo no Kimyou na Bouken Part 5: Ougon no Kaze
+- 🎉 My Top Five：Attack on Titan, Death Note, Dungeon Meshi, Bakemonogatari, JoJo no Kimyou na Bouken Part 5: Ougon no Kaze